pablonm/find-similar/README.md

 # What it does

-You can input a movie/band/show/book/author/game and it shows similar content using [TasteDice API](https://tastedive.com/read/api)
+You can input a movie/band/show/book/author/game and it shows similar content using [TasteDive API](https://tastedive.com/read/api)

 # Live